Chords in the Key of Ab

 I–vi–IV–V

-The key of A♭ Major contains seven diatonic chords: A♭, B♭m, Cm, D♭, E♭, Fm, Gdim.
-The three major chords are A♭, D♭, E♭.
-These are the I, IV, and V chords, the backbone of most chord progressions in this key.
-The three minor chords are B♭m, Cm, Fm, and the seventh degree is Gdim, which is rarely used as a standalone chord but appears in passing progressions and jazz harmony.
+The key of Ab Major contains seven diatonic chords.
+The three major chords are Ab, Db, Eb.
+These are the I, IV, and V chords — the backbone of most chord progressions in this key.
+The three minor chords are Bbm, Cm, Fm, and the seventh degree is Gdim, which is rarely used as a standalone chord but appears in passing progressions and jazz harmony.

-The most popular progression in A♭ Major is I–V–vi–IV: A♭, E♭, Fm, D♭.
+The most popular progression in Ab Major is I–V–vi–IV: Ab, Eb, Fm, Db.
 This progression is the foundation of hundreds of popular songs across rock, pop, folk, and country.
-The I chord (A♭) is the tonal centre; the V chord (E♭) creates tension that resolves back to I; and the IV chord (D♭) adds movement and contrast.
-Knowing these three chords alone is enough to play a large portion of songs written in A♭ Major.
+The I chord (Ab) is the tonal centre; the V chord (Eb) creates tension that resolves back to I; and the IV chord (Db) adds movement and contrast.
+Knowing these three chords alone is enough to play a large portion of songs written in Ab Major.

-A♭ Major is one of the most guitar-friendly keys.
+Ab Major is one of the most guitar-friendly keys.
 Most of its diatonic chords can be played as open chord shapes or straightforward barre chords.
-Guitarists playing in A♭ Major often use open voicings for a full, resonant sound, or move up the neck for a brighter tone.
-If the chords are too challenging in this key, use our capo chart to find a comfortable capo position that lets you play easier shapes while still sounding in A♭ Major.
+Guitarists playing in Ab Major often use open voicings for a full, resonant sound, or move up the neck for a brighter tone.
+If the chords are too challenging in this key, use our capo chart for Ab Major to find a comfortable capo position that lets you play easier shapes while still sounding in Ab Major.
+To work with these chords in a key-agnostic way, see our Nashville Number System chart for Ab Major — the same chords expressed as numbers that work in any key without rewriting.

-Ready to write in A♭ Major?
+Ready to write in Ab Major?
 Drag these chords onto your lyrics in Chordly.

 Drag and drop chords directly onto your lyrics, build guitar tabs, and practice hands-free with autoscroll Play Mode.
 All in your browser — no download needed.